Mojojojoborras/class3-repo/week1_resources/homework_01MAY21.md

   The end result is a large, industry-wide "phishing operation" that's couched as an efficiency and marketing play, offering farmers and distributors a way to justify higher consumer prices while giving companies like Sucafina and Itochu (the two multinational financial backers of Farmer Connect) a unique insight into the coffee industry that other firms may not be able to access.

-  Sucafina and Itochu could, then, use that data to fine-tune their positions within the coffee market or sell the data to analysts and investors.
-It's a bit like *Trading Places* [[film](https://en.wikipedia.org/wiki/Trading_Places)], but with coffee instead of orange juice.
+  Sucafina and Itochu could then use that data to fine-tune their positions within the coffee market or sell the data to analysts and investors.
+It's a bit like *Trading Places* [[film](https://en.wikipedia.org/wiki/Trading_Places)] in this scenario, but with coffee instead of orange juice.

 &nbsp;
 ## Landscape

-* What domain of the financial industry is the company in?

-* What have been the major trends and innovations of this domain over the last 5-10 years?

-* What are the other major companies in this domain?
+  Farmer Connect seems to occupy two areas of the FinTech landscape:  blockchain and data acquisition.
+The blockchain example is relatively straightforward.
+As IBM put it:

+  > [The blockchain] creates a permanent digitized chain of transactions that cannot be altered.
+Each network participant has an exact copy of the data, and additions to the blockchain are shared throughout the network based on each participant's level of permission.
+Farmers, wholesalers, traders and retailers can interact more efficiently using comprehensive, near real-time access to this data, and consumers can have new insights about the origins of the products they consume.

+This kind of application of blockchain technology is novel, as is the implementation of a standardized data structure across different industries and different continents, between companies with dramatically different levels of technological sophistication.
+In this case, an enterprise-level shipping company and a small, rural farmer are interacting with the same dataset using a large IT network on one end and a single mobile device on the other.

+The emergence of high-speed data and the proliferation of smart mobile devices across "developing" markets in recent years has only just made something like Farmer Connect's platform viable.

+As stated before, Farmer Connect uses IBM's Food Trust blockchain to power its consumer-facing mobile app.
+Other companies like [Albertson's](https://www.forbes.com/sites/rachelwolfson/2019/04/11/albertsons-joins-ibm-food-trust-blockchain-network-to-track-romaine-lettuce-from-farm-to-store/) and [Raw Seafoods](https://www.intrafish.com/marketplace/raw-seafoods-exec-blockchain-is-new-weapon-in-fight-to-end-fish-fraud/2-1-692931) have also begun to leverage the service, but Farmer Connect seems to be the only beverage producer, so far, to be using blockchain in this way.

 ## Results